Why Online Home Value Estimates Miss the Mark

 Step 3: Adjust for condition and risk

-In practice, buyers should think in terms of real dollars:
+In practice, buyers should think in real dollars:

-This isn’t about being alarmist.
-It’s about understanding what you’re buying so you can price it with eyes open.
+This is not about being alarmist.
+It is about understanding what you are buying so you can price it with eyes open.
+If issues come up later, use your inspection period wisely and review your inspection report with your agent and qualified pros when needed.

 Step 4: Sanity-check against current competition

 If three similar homes are active and one is clearly overpriced, you can negotiate differently.
-If inventory is thin and the good ones are getting multiple offers, you have to decide what you’re willing to do to win.
+If inventory is thin and the good ones are getting multiple offers, you need to decide what you are willing to do to win.

 Why this matters in Amarillo and the Panhandle